pingcap/community/incubator/README.md

 #### Recruit team members

-The recruitment of team members is expected to be completed within 1 week after PMC's approval
+The recruitment of team members is expected to be completed within 1 week after PMC's approval.

 If the recruitment of members is not completed within the specified time, PMC will assist the team formation or delay the project approval.